Hallveig Ormsdóttir

-Hallveig Ormsdóttir (d.
-1241) was an Icelandic heiress who became entangled in the feuds of Iceland’s Age of the Sturlungs, as told by Sturlunga saga.
+Hallveig Ormsdóttir (died 1241) was an Icelandic heiress who became entangled in the feuds of Iceland’s Age of the Sturlungs, as told by Sturlunga saga.
 Her status as the richest woman in Iceland increased the standing of Snorri Sturluson when she became his financial partner in 1224; she was also his wife or mistress.

 Life

 Early life

 She was the daughter of the chieftain Ormr Jónsson, foster-brother of Snorri Sturluson, and his concubine Þóra Eiríksdóttir.
 She had a brother, Jón, and they had several half-siblings from Ormr’s relationship with his other concubine, Borghildr.

 In 1218, her father and brother were killed in a dispute over timber.
 She inherited a large share of her father’s property.

 She married Björn son of Þorvaldr Gizurarson, who is described in the saga as generous but impetuous.
 They had two sons, Ormr and Klængr.
 Björn sought compensation for the death of Hallveig’s father, killing one man whom he had heard was a relative of his slayer and clashing with Snorri Sturluson over the matter.
 He was killed by Loftr biskupssonr and Sæmundr Jónsson (Hallveig’s uncle) in a land dispute in 1221.